annpedtke/CV/README.md

 - Launched after-school science programming with community garden installations at 4 public housing sites in Harlem and the Bronx.

+- Secured new grants and in-kind donors to build the financial capacity of the Greening Program.

 ENVIRONMENTAL EDUCATION ASSISTANT (SCA AmeriCorps Member),
 New York State Department of Environmental Conservation
 Queens, New York     ~     July 2009 – December 2010
 [***Sample article authored in this role***](http://www.dec.ny.gov/docs/administration_pdf/0809consforweb.pdf#page=19)

 - Coordinated after-school programs across 20 NYC schools and community centers.

-Created and piloted Energy Stewardship curriculum and facilitated professional development trainings to introduce educators to green curriculum resources.
-Created print and digital content to support the Hudson Quadricentennial marketing campaign.
+- Created and piloted Energy Stewardship curriculum and facilitated professional development trainings to introduce educators to green curriculum resources.

+- Created print and digital content to support the Hudson Quadricentennial marketing campaign.